 The interior parts fill the entire model.The turret can be separated from the hull and all hatches can be posed open, but there is no special provision for display of the interior.
 Engine, gearbox, gun, seats, fuel tanks, radiators, flooring, suspension, storage boxes and more are provided.
 A full load of ammunition is included.
-No crew figures are provided.
+There are no crew figures.
 The proportions and general "look" of the parts are very good.
 Small details, like electrical wiring and oil leads, are not included.

 It appears that Rye Field Model did not visit a real Tiger while preparing this model; it has a few errors that could only result from misinterpreting photos.
 It also seems that the kit's designers ran out of time or budget, and omitted a number of parts; the kit has holes and connections where parts were obviously intended to go.
 The missing parts are mostly located at the back of the tank, just inside the rear wall: they are the water pipes, the exhaust connections, the snorkel, the drive shafts and clutches for the fans, and the cover plates for the fans.
 The crew compartment lacks a few items including a fire extinguisher, connecting shafts and levers, small boxes and the turret locking device.
 While it's feasible to scratchbuild the missing items in the crew compartment, the engine room is not easily correctable.
 The underside of the engine hatch is missing 10 latches.

 This kit's name, "s.Pz.Abt.503 Eastern Front 1943", is not specific enough.
 The 503 battalion operated a wide variety of Tiger types on the Eastern Front in 1943.
 This kit represents only the nine Tigers with the special turret bins.
 No other manufacturer has yet represented these Tigers with a plastic kit.
 Rye Field Model provides decals for four of these nine Tigers, plus a later-model Tiger that acquired one of the special turrets.